-The 2021 Census provided information on assistance for Australians with a profound or severe disability [20].
-In 2021, 8.2% of Aboriginal and Torres Strait Islander people reported a need for assistance with either self-care, mobility, or communication.
+The 2021 Census provided information on assistance for Australians with a profound or severe disability [22].
+In 2021, 8.2% of Aboriginal and Torres Strait Islander people reported a need for assistance with either self-care, mobility or communication.
 For an additional 4.7% of respondents, a need for assistance was not stated.
 Overall, Aboriginal and Torres Strait Islander males (8.7%) reported more need for assistance compared with females (7.6%).

-It was reported in the 2018-19 NATSIHS that 38% of Aboriginal and 35% of Torres Strait Islander people aged 15 years and over had a disability or restrictive long-term health condition [60].
+It was reported in the 2018-19 NATSIHS that 38% of Aboriginal and 35% of Torres Strait Islander people aged 15 years and over had a disability or restrictive long-term health condition [63].
 The proportion for Aboriginal and Torres Strait Islander males was 39% and for females 37%.
 Disability was reported at similar proportions in non-remote settings (38%) and remote settings (37%).
-The survey also found that 8.2% of Aboriginal people and 8.3% of Torres Strait Islander people reported a profound or severe disability: the proportion for Aboriginal and Torres Strait Islander was higher (8.6%) than that for females (7.6%).
+The survey also found that 8.2% of Aboriginal people and 8.3% of Torres Strait Islander people reported a profound or severe disability: the proportion for Aboriginal and Torres Strait males was higher (8.6%) than that for females (7.6%).
 A profound/severe disability was reported more often in non-remote areas (8.6%) than in remote areas (5.7%).

-In 2018-19, for Aboriginal and Torres Strait Islander people with a disability or restrictive long-term health condition, the most reported disability types were physical (63%), sensory (47%), psychological (23%), intellectual (18%) and head injury, stroke or brain damage (3.4%), with 30% classified as 'other' [37].
+In 2018-19, for Aboriginal and Torres Strait Islander people with a disability or restrictive long-term health condition, the most reported disability types were physical (63%), sensory (47%), psychological (23%), intellectual (18%) and head injury, stroke or brain damage (3.4%), with 30% classified as 'other' [112].

-In the 2018 SDAC, the total number of Aboriginal and Torres Strait Islander people who reported living with a disability was 139,700 (24%) [168].
+In the 2018 Survey of Disability, Ageing and Carers (SDAC), the total number of Aboriginal and Torres Strait Islander people who reported living with a disability66 was 139,700 or 24% of Aboriginal and Torres Strait Islander people living in households in Australia [168].
 Of these, approximately 69% reported needing assistance with at least one daily activity.
 The age-group reporting the highest level of living with a disability was 55 years and over (54%).
 The proportion of people with disability varied by remoteness, with the highest proportion in inner regional areas (30%), followed by major cities (24%), outer regional areas (22%), and the lowest in remote areas (18%).